 Nearly every large technical product these days offers some sort of educational program to help you better understand the product and maybe become a power user.
-The reasons for doing this run from increasing advocacy and adoption rates to building the platform’s overall utility.
+The reasons for doing this run from increasing advocacy and adoption rates, to building the platform’s overall utility.

 Salesforce certifications are no different, except perhaps that these make up some of the most sought-after certificates at the intersection of sales and IT.

-While most of these required knowledge of the platform, a growing subset of positions require technical and operational knowledge that a certification would bolster.
-Administrator and developer positions generally do not require certification, but certifications help recruiters and hiring managers benchmark your skills and determine commensurate pay.
+While most of these required knowledge of the platform, a growing subset of positions require technical and operational knowledge that a certification would bolster (think Salesforce admin, app builder, certified technical architect, Salesforce consultant).
+Salesforce administrator and salesforce developer positions generally do not require certification, but certifications help recruiters and hiring managers benchmark your skills and determine commensurate pay.

-- App Builders
+- Salesforce App Builders

-- Implementation Experts
+- Salesforce Implementation Experts

 - Pardot Experts